Reed-Compbio-Classes/bio331-syllabus/doc/policies.md

 ---
 title: Course Policies
 layout: default
-nav_order: 4
+nav_order: 5
 ---

 # Course Policies

-There are four policies for this course: one for [attendance](#attendance-policy), one for [deadlines](#deadline-policy), one for [collaboration](#collaboration-policy) (which is encouraged for the programming assignments) and one for the use of [generative AI](#generative-ai-policy) (which is discouraged).
+There are four policies for this course: one for [attendance](#attendance-policy), one for [deadlines](#deadline-policy), one for [collaboration](#collaboration-policy) (which is encouraged for the programming assignments) and one for the use of [online resources and generative AI](#online-resources--generative-ai-policy) (which will be discussed in class).

 ## Attendance Policy

 **Why Attend?** Attending the lectures and completing work during labs will put you in the best position to succeed in the course.
 Lectures will provide valuable information about the assignments, and labs will include some group work.
 Labs also offer time for me to provide guidance - they could be framed as small-group office hours working through problems together.

 **What's the Policy?**  Email me if you cannot attend lecture or lab.
-There is no penalty for missing class or lab, but you may miss out on some discussion/worksheet components.
-If you are doing group work in lab, you have a responsibility to communicate with your group and catch up with work asynchronously.
 You are expected to review the missed material and meet with me if anything is unclear.

+There are three classes with activities and 14 labs where your engagement is expected.
+If you have spoken with me about not being able to attend, you will be able to catch up with this work asynchronously.

+You are expected to attend the presentations during Finals Week.

 There are some religious holidays and other events in the fall that might affect student attendance - please note these in your calendars and let me know if your attendance will be affected.